 (A fight I am losing – badly.)

 Is not something any writer should say in all seriousness but ‘persuasive’, ‘compelling’, and ‘convincing’ perfectly describe what business writers are doing, at least, what they should be doing.

 As you know (well, by now you should) SEO content writing attracts traffic to your website.
 When a prospect lands on a page, the aim is to convert them with cracking copywriting—words that make it hard to resist the offering.
 If people are going to buy despite your terrible copy, there wouldn’t be much point in the job of copywriting.
 Even visitors, lusty with transactional intent often need further incentives to take the plunge, especially for a high-value purchase and/or services.

 That brings me nicely to Greek philosophy.

 (Jesus H Christ!
 No, we’re going back even further than him.)

 The Ancient Art of Discourse.

+Ah, the mechanics of language!
+Personally, I struggle with this.
+I often think I may be mildly dyslexic.
 It took me ages to learn to read and my spelling is still terrible.

 Apparently, the part of the brain that deals with memory and spelling are the same so learning words has been cocked up during my early development.
 Lucky me!